French bioethics body backs IVF for all women who want children

-PARIS, Sept 25 (Reuters) - Lesbian couples and single women who want to bear children should have access to medically assisted reproduction treatments such as in-vitro fertilisation, France’s highest bioethics body said on Tuesday.
+PARIS (Reuters) - Lesbian couples and single women who want to bear children should have access to medically assisted reproduction treatments such as in-vitro fertilization, France’s highest bioethics body said on Tuesday.

 The government is expected to make a final ruling on the reproduction issue later this year, which could be followed by legislation.